lingtalfi/DocTools/doc/api/DocTools/Interpreter/NotationInterpreterInterface/interpretBlockLevelTags.md

 Parameters
 --------------

 - tags

 - comment

 - info
     An array containing the following variables:
-- declaringClass: the name of the class in which the doc comment was written.- report
+- declaringClass: the name of the class in which the doc comment was written.

+- report

 Return values
 ----------------